All About Food Labels

-The total fat number is also broken down into polyunsaturated fat and monounsaturated fat, which are healthy fats more beneficial to your health.
-Keep in mind that it's always good to limit the total amount of fats you eat, especially "bad" fats.
+For some products, the total fat number is also broken down into polyunsaturated fat and monounsaturated fat, which are healthy fats more beneficial to your health.

 Let's look at what these terms mean:

-Cholesterol is found mainly in meat, poultry, fish, and dairy products.
-The cholesterol found in food can increase the cholesterol in your blood, but saturated fats have a greater impact than dietary cholesterol.
+- Cholesterol is found mainly in meat, poultry, fish, and dairy products.
+The cholesterol found in food can increase the cholesterol in your blood, but saturated fats and trans fats have a greater impact than dietary cholesterol.

-Trans fats are formed during the process of "hydrogenation," a manufacturing technique that turns liquid oils into partially solid products.
-These fats are in vegetable shortening, some margarines, crackers, candies, cookies, snack foods, fried foods, baked goods, salad dressings, and other processed foods.
+- Trans fats are formed during the process of "partial hydrogenation," a manufacturing technique that turns liquid oils into partially solid products.
+These fats can be found in some vegetable shortening, margarines, crackers, candies, cookies, snack foods, fried foods, baked goods, and other processed foods.
 Eating too many trans fats raises the cholesterol level in the blood.